slagiewka/graphql-breadth-js/README.md

 A basic breadth-first GraphQL executor based on [Shopify's Cardinal engine](https://shopify.engineering/faster-breadth-first-graphql-execution).
 Written in TypeScript, built on top of [graphql-js](https://github.com/graphql/graphql-js) for parsing, type system, and input coercion.

-Unlike graphql-js depth traversal, this executor operates breadth-first: every object at a given depth resolves the same field together, then the executor descends a level.
+Unlike graphql-js depth traversal, this executor operates breadth-first: every object at a given depth resolves the same field together.
 This allows per-field overhead to amortize across the entire breadth of a level, and lets lazy loads batch using one Promise _per selection_ rather than _per field instance_.

+Breadth traversal does still eagerly process into nested selections.
+Every eager document selection is processed breadth-first before starting on any lazy selections, so the execution model is no more blocking than standard (non-deferred) depth-based execution.

-_JavaScript implementation is experimental._
+_JavaScript implementation is experimental.
+No support for subscriptions, defer, and stream in this basic build._

 ## Benchmarks